git-lfs/git-lfs/docs/api.md

 ### Responses

-* 200 - The object contents or meta data is in the response.
-Follow the `download` link to access the object content.
+* 200 - The object exists and the user has access to download it.
-* 202 - The object does not exist, but can be created by following the `upload` link.
 * 404 - The user does not have access to the object, or it does not exist.

 ## POST /objects